Niki266/Spam-Detection/README.md

 # Spam Detection With Comparative Text Classification

 This project explores spam detection using Natural Language Processing (NLP) techniques.
-It implements and compares multiple text classification approaches to identify spam messages effectively.
+The objective is to conduct a comprehensive comparative analysis of a traditional statistical model (TF-IDF + Naive Bayes) and a modern deep learning model (Word2Vec + LSTM) for SMS spam detection.

 ## 🌟 Features
 - Preprocessing of text data for NLP tasks.